 If you’re experiencing pain and stress in your stomach, try this gentle stretch.
 You’ll need somewhere to lay down for this one, as well as a few pillows or rolled up blankets.
 Place the pillows or blankets in a small stack on the ground, then lay down with the stack underneath your low back.
 You can have your knees bent and feet on the floor or legs out long, whichever feels best in your body!
 Stay in this pose for 10 breaths, and actively focus on softening your abdominal muscles with each exhale.

 No one was meant to sit under florescent lighting and drop ceiling panels all day.
 It’s just not good for the soul.
 Conversely, being in or around nature has a natural, soothing effect on us, so get yourself some plants.
-The greener your workspace is, the better.
+The greener your workspace is, the better the stress relief results.

 Animals have always been a fun way to relieve stress.
 Studies show that playing with a pet reduces stress hormones.
-So, take a few minutes a day to interact with a pet.
+So, take a few minutes a day to interact with a pet during work, or at least before and after work, if you can.

-Journaling is a proven stress buster, and it’s something you can do in the office easily!
+Journaling for mental health is a proven stress buster, and it’s something you can do in the office easily.
 Bring a journal with you to work, and start writing down what causes you stress, your goals, your feelings and anything else that comes up for you during the day.
-This free and easy to use stress buster can help you to process your emotions in a healthy way, making it a great stress relief exercise.
+This free and easy to use stress buster can help you to process your emotions in a healthy way, making it a great stress relief exercise or method.

-Stress about finances has been identified as one of America’s top stressors for employees every year since 2007, according to the American Psychological Association’s annual Stress in America survey!
-Money woes and anxieties affect the U.S. workforce on a daily basis, so getting your financial wellness under control with a financial wellness through an EAP can be helpful.
-Bringing in a professional to help your whole team can be helpful for workplace wellness.
+Stress about finances has been identified as one of America's top stressors for employees every year since 2007, according to the American Psychological Association’s annual Stress in America survey!
+Money woes and anxieties affect the U.S. workforce on a daily basis, so getting your financial wellness under control with a financial wellness program can be helpful.

 Massages are a great way to de-stress at work!
 The benefits of massage are far reaching for employees and employers alike.
 Massage wellness programs mean that a massage practitioner (or two, or three, or however many you’d like!) will visit your workplace, and give 10-30 minute chair massages to employees.
 These programs see a dramatic drop in stress levels among employees, with regular sessions!